A Guide to Investing in Gene Editing Stocks

 The second approach is to look for companies that have their own proprietary gene-editing methods that they use internally and/or license to other companies.
 This “intel-inside” business model would ideally reduce single-customer risk as many companies would be licensing the technology to commercialize products with.

 Today, we want to focus on companies that claim to have developed their own method for gene editing that they believe is superior to others.
-Let’s start by going through the list of 7 Gene-Editing Companies Investors Should Watch we first published back in 2015, starting with the first three high-profile gene-editing startups that became publicly traded companies.
+Let’s start by going through the list of 7 Gene-Editing Companies Investors Should Watch we first published back in 2015, starting with the first three high-profile gene-editing startups that became publicly traded companies (we’re currently holding all three).

 The Holy Trinity of Gene-Editing Startups